 R3(config-if)# ip address 10.0.35.3 255.255.255.0

-Task 19: Configure router R3 to inject a default route in the OSPF routing domain so that the routers can reach loopback interfaces configured in the previous task
+Task 19: Configure router R3 to inject a default route into the OSPF routing domain so that the routers can access the loopback interfaces that were configured in the previous task.

-If a router’s routing table includes a default external route learned through a dynamic routing protocol or statically configured, you can use the default-information originate command in router submode to advertise that route into the OSPF domain.
+If a router’s routing table includes a default external route that was learned through a dynamic routing protocol or was configured statically, you can use the default-information originate command in router submode to advertise that route into the OSPF domain.

-Since router R3 does not have a default route in the routing table, we use the default-information originate always command to inject route 0.0.0.0/0 into the OSPF autonomous system.
+Since R3 does not have a default route in its routing table, the default-information originate always command is used to inject the 0.0.0.0/0 route into the OSPF autonomous system.

 Router R3